Here’s a Q & A with Gonzalo Cid

 Who and/or what do you look to for inspiration?

-Everything that around me can be a source of inspiration, streets, nature, fields, plants, houses, people, a book, a tv show, a magazine, music are also a strong source of inspiration.
+Everything around me can be a source of inspiration: streets, nature, fields, plants, houses, people, a book, a TV show, a magazine.
+Music is also a strong source of inspiration.

 What kind of music do you listen to while painting?

-It depends of my mood, I´m going from Classical music to Limp Bizkit.
+It depends on my mood.
+I go from classical music to Limp Bizkit!

 Have you had a mentor?

-Yes, there was a person that introduces me to the watercolor world.
-Jorge Royan was and Architect, photographer and Urban Sketcher from Buenos Aires.
-Several years ago he told me: “Once you try the watercolor, you´ll never let it go” and here I am.
+Yes, there was someone who introduced me to the world of watercolor—Jorge Royan, an architect, photographer, and urban sketcher from Buenos Aires.
+Several years ago, he told me, “Once you try watercolor, you’ll never let it go.”
+And here I am.

 Do you paint every day?